 Robin Jensen is the Patrick O’Brien Professor of Theology at the University of Notre Dame.
 She holds a PhD from Columbia University.
 Her research and publication focuses on the relationship between early Christian art and literature and examines the ways that visual images and architectural spaces should be regarded as modes of theological expression.
 She is the author of several books, including Understanding Early Christian Art, Face to Face: The Portrait of the Divine in Early Christianity, and The Cross: History, Art, and Controversy.
 Her current project, tentatively titled "From Idols to Icons" (under contract with the University of California Press) examines the emergence of a Christian material piety in the fourth and fifth centuries.

-Karin Krause is Assistant Professor of Byzantine Theology and Visual Culture at the University of Chicago Divinity School.
+Karin Krause is Associate Professor of Byzantine Theology and Visual Culture at the University of Chicago Divinity School.
 She is an art historian who specializes in the Christian visual culture of Byzantium and the pre-modern Mediterranean.
 Her first book, The Illustrated Homilies of John Chrysostom in Byzantium, published in German, won an award from the Southeast Europe Association (Südosteuropa-Gesellschaft).
-Krause is currently completing a second book with the working title Images of Inspiration: Art, Authenticity, and the Sacred in Byzantium.
+Her most recent book is titled Divine Inspiration in Byzantium: Notions of Authenticity in Art and Theology (Cambridge University Press, 2022).
 Krause’s third monograph, tentatively titled Propaganda, Cult, Scholarship: The Response to Byzantine Artifacts in Venice is far advanced, and builds on her previous publications on the impact of Byzantine culture on medieval and early modern Italy.

 Bernard McGinn is the Naomi Shenstone Donnelley Professor Emeritus of Historical Theology and of the History of Christianity in the Divinity School and the Committees on Medieval Studies and on General Studies at the University of Chicago.
 He has written extensively about the history of apocalyptic thought, spirituality, and mysticism.
 McGinn's many books include Antichrist: Two Thousand Years of the Human Fascination with Evil, The Presence of God, a multivolume history of Western Christian mysticism, and most recently Thomas Aquinas’s Summa theologiae: A Biography.